 Best Budget: Wayfair Basics Semi-Sheer Horizontal/Venetian Blind

 For those on a budget, we recommend Wayfair Basics Semi-Sheer Blinds.
-These Venetian-style vinyl window coverings have 1-inch slats for optimal adjustability.
-They're also cordless, which makes them ideal for households with young children or pets.
+These cordless, Venetian-style vinyl window coverings have 1-inch slats for optimal adjustability.
 Choose from 37 different sizes and four neutral colors (black, white, alabaster, or wood tone).

 Best Blackout: SelectBlinds Premier Blackout Cellulars

-SelectBlinds Premier Cellulars are technically shades, but if you want a blackout effect, you'll have to branch out from blinds.
+SelectBlinds Premier Cellulars are shades; for a blackout effect, you'll have to branch out from blinds.
 These high-performance window treatments provide privacy, light adjustability, and complete cover from even the brightest outdoor light.

 Best Room-Darkening: Symple Stuff Deluxe Cordless Faux Wood Room Darkening Horizontal/Venetian Blind